The Latest News

 Hopkinton Historical Society Hours

-Hopkinton Historical Society is open on Thursdays and Fridays from 9-4 and Sundays from 9-1.
+Hopkinton Historical Society is open on Thursdays and Fridays from 9-4.

 Thank you, and we look forward to seeing you!

 A public reading of one of the 19th century’s most famous speeches will take place at noon on Friday, July 1 at the Hopkinton Town Hall in Hopkinton, N.H.

 “What to the Slave is the Fourth of July?” asked Frederick Douglass in 1852.
 Douglass, one of our nation’s greatest orators and abolitionists, was asked to speak at an event commemorating the signing of the Declaration of Independence.
 In his provocative speech, Douglass said, “This Fourth of July is yours, not mine.
 You may rejoice, I must mourn.”
 And he asked, “Do you mean, citizens, to mock me, by asking me to speak to-day?”
 Douglass’s speech remains emotionally powerful and thought-provoking more than a century and a half after he gave it.

 Organized locally by the Hopkinton Historical Society and statewide by the Black Heritage Trail of New Hampshire, people of all ages and different walks of life are asked to gather at noon at the Hopkinton Town Hall located at 330 Main St. to take turns reading parts of the speech until the entire speech has been read.
 Community leaders around the country participate in these readings—people such as town officials, teachers and activists, the police and fire chiefs, and heads of key organizations come together with ordinary neighborhood folk.

 All are welcome to participate.
 Contact Heather Mitchell at the Hopkinton Historical Society if you would like to read part of Douglass’s speech.
 Email email@example.com or call 603-746-3825.